 Plugging in the tablet and firing up Gimp I soon realize that something isn't really the way it's intended.
 Making sketches, for me - a man with no pencil control - is a matter of making a lot of faint lines until I have something close enough to what I'm after and then defining the lines with some more distinct strokes and a lot of erasing.
 What I get in Gimp now is nothing like that.

-My first sketch made in Gimp.
+My first sketch made in Gimp. |

 What I need from my tablet (and is said that it can deliver) is some pressure sensitivity.
 Now despite how hard/soft I press the pen on my tablet the lines are all the same width and color.
 No like.
 After searching the Internet for quite a while, reading a bunch of articles and watching numerous YouTube intros I found this YouTube clip:

-How to Configure a Wacom Intuos Graphic Tablet Pen
+How to Configure a Wacom Intuos Graphic Tablet Pen.

 An extremely clear, straightforward, informative and well made tutorial on how to make a Wacom Intuos tablet work well with Gimp.
-The clip is made and published by somebody called VscorpianC, thank you very, very much +VscorpianC!
-Well done!
+The clip is made and published by somebody called

-Sketch in Gimp, now with pressure sensitivity.
+Sketch in Gimp, now with pressure sensitivity. |

 Aaah, that's better!
 The aforementioned tutorial also enabled the back of my tablet pen to work as an eraser, THAT, I NEEDED!
 Now I've got a way to actually draw, using my tablet directly into Gimp to create sketches.
 Bless!
 Working with the tablet and Gimp reviled quickly some minor quirks.
 My tablet has some kind of a scroll ring type area to one side.
 The ring has a button in its center where you can toggle the function of the ring.
 These defaults to Scroll, Zoom, Brush size and Rotate.
 The problems I've got is that neither Scroll och Brush size seems to work in Gimp.
 It would be nice to get them to work.